Skip to content

 Led by Frimley Health and Care ICS, and Cheshire and Merseyside ICS, 11 ICSs covering 17 million patients operate the system and work together.
 CIPHA uses the data, analytics and associated tools to provide insights for service transformation in areas such as the management of patients with long-term conditions (LTCs), support for patients in care homes, prevention programmes (covering the likes of strokes, fuel poverty and diabetes) and the management of waiting lists.
 With its rich dataset, CIPHA is able to provide those ICSs with a comprehensive understanding of the risk profile of their populations, which enables them to plan services accordingly.
 CIPHA includes patient access in some ICSs, including the ability to upload home-monitored data such as blood pressure and weight, as well as ECGs.
 In some cases it also feeds patient-level insights back to clinicians in primary care.

-Patients Know Best (PKB) is another example of a more comprehensive and regional solution.[_] Designed to unite all data into a lifetime record that is owned by the citizen, PKB has about 18 million registered patients to date.
+Patients Know Best (PKB) is another example of a more comprehensive and regional solution.[_] Designed to unite all data into a lifetime record that is owned by the citizen, PKB has about 18 million patient records to date.
 It currently supports 19 ICSs in collating, linking and processing the mainly primary- and secondary-care records of local residents.
 The records are hosted and processed on the cloud and communicated back to both patients and GPs, with actionable insights through PKB’s patient portal and clinician portal, as well as the national NHS App.
 Patients can authorise third parties to access their record using open APIs with FHIR[_] and OAuth standards.[_]

 There are also some commercial, patient-facing DHRs on the UK market; while their use is fairly limited at present, there is potential to scale.
 An example is Apple, which has agreements with two NHS trusts (Milton Keynes University Hospital and Oxford University Hospitals) to allow patients to download and view their hospital care records through the Health app on their smartphones, though this is a viewing function only and data cannot be exported or processed.[_]